Brought to you by Longford Community Resources CLG

 – 4 days (8 evenings) of online classroom sessions (by Zoom*)

 – a one-day Webinar day focussing on several existing community water projects around the country.
-(Dates to be scheduled.)
+(Saturday 12th December 2020.)

 The overall aim is to assist participants in developing community action plans for their local waters and develop projects suitable for funding.

-Listen to a clip from Shannonside Radio of an interview with Ken Whelan talking about small streams.
+We tweeted the above link to a Shannonside Radio interview with Ken Whelan talking about this course.